The Image of God

 1. Positively, God created the universe in six twenty-four days and as the crown of his creation, God created man.

-2. Negatively, Moses was refuting the false beliefs of nations who believed that they had created their gods in their image and consequentially their gods were immoral.
+2. Negatively, Moses refuted the false beliefs of nations that believed that they had created their gods in their image and, consequentially, their gods were immoral.
 Kenneth Mathews writes:

-1) “For instance, procreation among the family, herd, and crop was dependent upon sexual relations among the deities.”[Kenneth A. Mathews, “Genesis 1-11:26” in The New American Commentary, Nashville: Broadman & Homan Publisher, 1996, 118).
+1) “For instance, procreation among the family, herd, and crop depended on sexual relations among the deities.”[Kenneth A. Mathews, “Genesis 1-11:26” in The New American Commentary, Nashville: Broadman & Homan Publisher, 1996, 118).

 2) The pagans invented gods who procreate as we do.